LLNL/merlin/docs/source/modules/hello_world/hello_world.rst

     :width: 100
     :align: center

-Combined with our global parameters, the DAG is:
+Since our global parameters have 2 values, this is actually what the DAG looks like:

 .. image:: dag2.png
     :width: 300